riffraffbacalso/bspell/README.md

 Answers are given in reverse word frequency order, meaning the more common a word's usage the earlier it will show, and pangrams will be highlighted in <span style="color:#98C379">**green**</span>

+### Custom Puzzles

 To manually input your own puzzle, just give a seven letter string as argument and it will forego fetching the puzzle to solve it.
 The first letter is taken to be the centre of the honeycomb, or the letter that must be included.
 The order of the remaining letters is irrelevant

 ```
 bspell <puzzle string>
 ```

+### Alternative Word Sources

-By default, **bspell** uses the pre-installed dictionary on Mac and Linux machines found in `usr/share/dict/words`.
-In some cases, this dictionary may be insufficient, in which case you may specify an alternative word source with the `-w` or `--word-source` argument.
+By default, **bspell** uses the dictionary pre-installed on Mac and Linux machines in `usr/share/dict/words`.
+In some cases, this may be insufficient, in which case you can specify a different word source with the `-w` or `--word-source` argument.
 Currently the options are "OPTED", or the [Online Plain Text English Dictionary](https://www.mso.anu.edu.au/~ralph/OPTED/), and "chirico", a comprehensive word list compiled by [Mike Chirico](https://sourceforge.net/projects/souptonuts/files/souptonuts/dictionary/linuxwords.1.tar.gz/download). **bspell** will download the word list in the project directory, if not already there, and find solutions from it

 ```
 bspell -w <word source>